estshorter/lwpipe/README.md

 assert outputs[0] == 15
 ```

-This module also provides `TrivialPipeline` which just sequentially call functions:
+This module also provides `TrivialPipeline` which just sequentially calls functions:
 ```python
 from lwpipe import TrivialPipeline